 There is something about words.
 In expert hands, manipulated deftly, they take you prisoner.
 Wind themselves around your limbs like spider silk, and when you are so enthralled you cannot move, they pierce your skin, enter your blood, numb your thoughts.
 Inside you they work their magic — Diane Setterfield

 It's been a whirlwind of a ride since I moved to Cleveland.
 My CPE experience is moving along.
 My group is feeling more and more cohesive.
 Tomorrow I have my first appointment with my new therapist.
 Frankie is coming in to visit this weekend.
 Nurses and doctors are starting to remember my name.
-And to top it all off, I've lost a few poinds and my resting heart rate has dropped significantly.
+And to top it all off, I've lost a few pounds and my resting heart rate has dropped significantly.

 In case you haven't noticed, the blog posts haven't exactly been frequent as of late.
 The truth is I've still been writing, but it's been too close to home to make available to the public.
 In my time with patients, I often end my prayers for them asking God to tend to those prayers for which there are no words, those prayers that are too close to home to be uttered out loud.
 In my own solitude, I've realized that this prayer is as much for me as it is for them.
 Most of my prayers, my feelings, don't have words — at least none that come too easily.
 In a profession that is often founded on conversation, this sometimes leaves me frustrated.